quicwg/ops-drafts/draft-ietf-quic-applicability.md

 A transport protocol that provides 0-RTT connection establishment to recently contacted servers is qualitatively different than one that does not from the point of view of the application using it.
-Relative tradeoffs between the cost of closing and reopening a connection and trying to keep it open are different; see {{resumption-v-keepalive}}.
+Relative trade-offs between the cost of closing and reopening a connection and trying to keep it open are different; see {{resumption-v-keepalive}}.